 - At the Network settings step of the wizard, do the following:

 - In the Network and Subnet fields, specify an Amazon VPC and subnet to which the backup appliance will be connected.
-You can either select an existing Amazon VPC and subnet, or create a new Amazon VPC and subnet.
+You can either select an existing Amazon VPC and subnet, or create a new subnet.